exercism/problem-specifications/exercises/knapsack/introduction.md

 In front of him are many items, each with a value and weight.
 Bob would gladly take all of the items, but his knapsack can only hold so much weight.
-Therefore, Bob has to carefully consider which items to take to maximize their value.
+Bob has to carefully consider which items to take so that the total value of his selection is maximized.